orsinium/notes/notes-en/python-packaging.md

 1. No native virtualenv and python version managing.
 And poetry can't do it too.
 But we have pew, virtualenvwrapper, pyenv, pythonz and many other useful tools.
 This is UNIX-way.
 2. No dependencies locking.
 Poetry, pipenv and pip (`pip freeze`) can lock dependencies from it's own files.
 Setuptools can't.
-3. Setup.cfg good, but [pyproject.toml better](https://github.com/pypa/packaging-problems/issues/29#issuecomment-375845650), and I hope PyPA add pyproject.toml to setuptools.
+3. Setup.cfg good, but [pyproject.toml better](https://github.com/pypa/packaging-problems/issues/29#issuecomment-375845650).
+Setuptools [will support pyproject.toml](https://github.com/pypa/setuptools/issues/1160) and deprecate setup.py and setup.cfg.
+Also [pip will support it too](https://pip.pypa.io/en/stable/reference/pip/?highlight=pyproject.toml%20#build-system-interface).
+And it's cool!

 ## Further reading